agera-sdk/previous-version-2/README.md

 # Rialight

-Not yet done.
+> **Note:** Rialight is not yet done.

-Rialight aims to be a multi-purpose graphical application framework combining reactivity and nodes and shipping various fundamental APIs, requiring you to just know `std` other than itself.
+Rialight aims to be a multi-purpose graphical application framework combining reactivity and nodes and shipping various fundamental APIs, requiring you to just know the Rust standard library and the Rialight API.

+Rialight can be used for creating applications, but **cannot be** used for creating websites.
+Rialight applications can be embedded in websites.

 ## Draft Ideas